Hugo Cardoso

-Hugo Alexandre Santos Cardoso (born 11 April 1999) is a professional footballer who plays as a right winger for Veikkausliiga club IFK Mariehamn.
+Hugo Alexandre Santos Cardoso (born 11 April 1999) is a professional footballer who plays as a right winger for Bolivian Primera División club San Antonio Bulo Bulo.
+Born in Portugal, he played for the Cape Verde national under-20 team.

 Club career

 After spending two years in the academy of Queens Park Rangers, Cardoso started his senior career in Portugal in 2019, and represented Aljustrelense, Vitória Guimarães B, Santarém and 1º Dezembro in the country's third and fourth tiers.

 On 1 March 2024, Cardoso moved to Finland and signed with IFK Mariehamn in the country's top-tier Veikkausliiga.
 In December, his deal was extended for the 2025 season.

 International career

 Cardoso has represented Cape Verde at under-20 youth international level.

 Personal life

 Born in Portugal, Cardoso is of Cape Verdean descent.